-Each country shall ensure that: the training and assessment of seafarers, as required under the convention, are administered, supervised and monitored and those responsible for the training and assessment of competence of seafarers, as required under the Convention, are appropriately qualified.
+Each country shall ensure that: the • ENGINEER OFFICER: means an training and assessment of seafarers, officer gualified in accordance as required under the convention, with the provisions of Chapter are administered, supervised and monitored and those responsible for the training and assessment the senior engineer officer of competence of seafarers, as required under the Convention, are appropriately qualified.

-MASTER AND DECK DEPARTMENT OFFICERS
+and electrical installation of the MASTER AND DECK DEPARTMENT OFFICERS

-- Deck officers in charge of navigational watch on ships of 500 gross tonnage or more must have approved sea going service of not less than one year as part of an approved training and is documented in an approved training Record Book or otherwise have approved sea going service of not less than three (3) years and must have completed approved education and training and meet the standard of competence specified by the convention. - Every rating forming part of a navigational watch on a sea going ship of 500 gross tonnage or more, other than ratings under training and ratings whose duties while on watch are of an unskilled nature, shall be duly certificated to perform such duties and must have completed not less than six (6) months training experience or special training, either pre-sea or on board ship, including an approved period of sea going service which shall not be less than two (2) months.
+• Deck officers in charge of navigational watch on ships of 500 gross tonnage or more must have approved sea going service of not less than one year as part of an approved training and is documented in an approved training Record Book or otherwise have approved sea going service of not less than three (3) years and must have completed approved education and training and meet the standard of competence specified by the convention.

+Every rating forming part of a navigational watch on a sea going ship of 500 gross tonnage or more, other than ratings under training and ratings whose duties while on watch are of an unskilled nature, shall be duly certificated to perform such duties and must have completed not less than six (6) months training experience or special training, either pre-sea or on board ship, including an approved period of sea going service which shall not be less than two (2) months.